 Are Male and Female Coyotes the Same Size?

-In terms of both height and weight, female coyotes are smaller and lighter than males.
+In terms of both height and weight, female and male coyote sizes differ, with female coyotes being smaller and lighter than males.
 At 21-22 inches tall, female coyotes are two or three inches shorter than males.

 Female coyotes often weigh 10 to 15 pounds less than males, but this isn’t always the case.
 Alpha females tend to be larger than their male counterparts because they eat more frequently and consume more calories.
 This means that a healthy pack is one that has large alphas and large betas.